bevyengine/bevy-website/content/learn/contribute/reference/triage.md

 3. The PR was successfully adopted.
 4. The work is particularly low quality, and the author is resistant to coaching.
 5. The work adds features or abstraction of limited value, especially in a way that could easily be recreated outside of the engine.
-6. The work has been sitting in review for so long and accumulated so many conflicts that it would be simpler to redo it from scratch.
+6. The work has been sitting in review for so long and accumulated so many conflicts that it needs substantial work to get it in a correct state.
 7. The PR is pointlessly large, and should be broken into multiple smaller PRs for easier review.

-PRs that are `S-Adopt-Me` should be left open, but only if they're genuinely more useful to rebase rather than simply use as a reference.
+8. The PR is controversial and hasn't seen activity in the last 6 months.

 There are several paths for PRs to be closed: